 - Judge Advocates direct lay members in detail at the start of each trial in relation to their duties and responsibilities (as per a jury) but also specifically in relation to the importance of the independence of their role from any chain of command or other Service influence and the need for all lay members to have an equal voice and vote regardless of disparity in rank.
 This is required to ensure the Court remains compliant with Article 6 ECHR;

 - Sentencing proceedings for service personnel convicted at trial or, in the event of a guilty plea are conducted together with the Board.
 The Judge Advocate (JA) directs the Board in relation to sentencing guidelines and principles, and has a casting vote;

-- The Court Martial can pass the full range of custodial and non-custodial sentences available in the Crown Court (with the exception of POCA orders and disqualification from driving) and an additional range of sentences available under the Armed Forces Act 2006, including dismissal from Her Majesty’s Service, detention for up to two years in military detention and reduction in rank.
+- The Court Martial can pass the full range of custodial and non-custodial sentences available in the Crown Court (with the exception of POCA orders and disqualification from driving) and an additional range of sentences available under the Armed Forces Act 2006, including dismissal from service, detention for up to 2 years in military detention and reduction in rank.
 Almost all defendants in the Court Martial are serving military personnel of good character and the consequences of these sentences upon them and their families can be very significant.
 In every sentencing hearing, however serious, the lay board members of varying ranks require very careful direction, guidance and management.
 Sentencing hearings generally take over an hour;

 - Appeal from the Court Martial, even for the most minor summary offences, is to the Court Martial Appeal Court (civilian Court of Appeal reconstituted for the CM);